MagnuSiwy/dotfilesQtile/README.md

 # Packages explained (apart from qtile and Xorg):
+ - qtile-extras (a package used for widget decorations)
  - picom (compositor)
  - nitrogen (wallpaper utility)
  - pacman-contrib (needed for checkupdates widget)